jwkoller/Beginnings/README.md

-# Beginnings
+# SodNotZod
-These will be the first programs I've made, starting out painfully simple.
-Developing as I go along (hopefully!).
+This is the first version of a basic retail purchasing program I created through a class project.
+Just learning the beginnings of programming logic, methods, and passing values to them.